 IS ASSEMBLED PROPERLY WITH EVERYTHING THE CUSTOMER ORDERED?

 The first step is picking all the parts.
-I have three dedicated carts used to house each engine before assembly.
-As I pick each engine, I make out an invoice to make sure the parts come off invintory.
-I then double-check the parts against the sales invoice to make sure everything makes sense and matches.
+I have dedicated carts used to house each engine before assembly.
+As I pick the parts for each engine, I make out an invoice which I then double-check against the sales invoice to make sure everything makes sense and matches.
 The next step is for the assembler to lay out all of the parts on his work bench and check again to make sure that everything that is supposed to be there, is.
 As the engine is being put together, a second person periodically stops by to check and see how everything is going.
 The primary objective here is for a second set of eyes to make sure everything looks right and feels right.
 After the engine is assembled, our test equipment is bolted on and the engine is test run.
-After a good 20-30 minutes of running, the valves are readjusted.
-The engine is then run again for another 30-45 minutes where 2-3 different people come out to listen and make sure everything sounds right, there are no leaks and the engine has good oil pressure at idle.
+After a good 20-30 minutes of running to break in the cam and lifters, the valves are readjusted.
+The engine is then run again for another 30-45 minutes where 2-3 different people come out to listen and make sure everything sounds right, there are no leaks and the engine has good oil pressure.
 The test equipment is then taken off and the engine gets pluged(so nothing falls in it) and taged with the customer name and invoice number.
-If the engine is going to be a turn-key, the rest of the parts are then assembled onto it and it is run again.
-This time, the timing is set first using a timing light(not by feel or sound), then the carb(s) are adjusted and checked using an exhaust gas analyzer and a syncro tool.
+If the engine is going to be a turn-key, the rest of the parts are then assembled on to it and it is run again.
+This time, the timing is set first using a timing light(not by feel or sound), then the carb(s) are adjusted and finally the exhaust temp is read to make sure all four cylinders are firing equally.
 This is to insure that the motor isn't running too rich or too lean.
 The valves are again adjusted and the engine runs for another 20-30 minutes to make sure there will be no problems upon installation.
 Finally, a visual inspection is done as a last check to make sure everything that was purchased by the customer is recieved by the customer.